pantheon-systems/documentation/CONTRIBUTING.md

 # Contributing

 Help us create relevant and useful content for developers like yourself.
 See something you'd like to add or change?
 We love pull requests!
-We won't just thank you for your work, we will compensate you as well.

 ## Before You Start